ImageMagick/Usage-Markdown/convolve/index.md

 Similarly I junk the resulting image output using the special '`null:`' file format.

 As you can see by the convolution output range, a '`Gaussian`' kernel has already been normalized (scaled) for you.
-However you will also notice that it is still quite a large kernel, filled completely with small fractional values.
+However, you will also notice that it is still quite a large kernel, filled completely with small fractional values.
 If you look closer you will find the largest value (also listed on the first line) is in the center, with the smallest values toward the edges and the corners.

-Here typical Gaussian blur using a convolution...
+Here is a typical Gaussian blur using a convolution...

 ~~~
 convert face.png   -morphology Convolve Gaussian:0x2  face_gaussian.png